inspec/inspec/docs/config.md

 ### plugins

 Use the `plugins` top-level configuration field to provide configuration settings to plugins that you use with Chef InSpec.
-Refer to the documentation of the plugin you are using for details regarding which settings are available.
+Refer to the documentation of the plugin you are using for details regarding what settings are available.

 To use this new feature, add a new top-level key in your config file named  `plugins`.
 Then create a sub-key named for each plugin you wish to configure.
 Each plugin will have a key-value are that it may use as it sees fit - Chef Inspec does not specify the structure.
 Here is an example, using contrived plugins: